 I’ve realized lately that the placebo effect seems to work even if I know it’s just a placebo.
 Perhaps because the need for relief is much deeper than any cognitive assessment I make.
 I’ve long felt the Taoist paradigm was placebo-like.
 On the other hand, Taoist views poke holes in the placebo sustaining rhetoric of religion.
 Indeed, the first line of its ‘bible’, the Tao Te Ching, begins with the disclaimer: The way that can be spoken of is not the constant way.

-I imagine this is why I can trust the Tao Te Ching, and also why its paradigm is not popular.
-Folks don’t want to hear that their thinking, speaking, and the words upon which these rest are unreliable.
-Chapter 41’s the way conceals itself in being nameless and chapter 2’s keep to the deed that consists in taking no action and practice the teaching that uses no words would resonate with few people.
+I imagine this is why I can trust the Tao Te Ching, and why its viewpoint is not popular.
+Folks don’t want to hear that the words their thinking and speaking are unreliable.
+Chapter 41’s the way conceals itself in being nameless and chapter 2’s keep to the deed that consists in taking no action and practice the teaching that uses no words naturally fall on deaf ears.
 Why?
 Perhaps because the faith we place in words and action allows us to escape into our imagined expectations, making language itself a placebo.